AI M&A Platform Comparison 2026

 A 2024 PwC analysis of cross-border M&A found that information asymmetry — buyers not finding the right targets, sellers not reaching the right buyers — is the single largest source of deal failure in APAC mid-market transactions.
 AI platforms that don’t solve the data problem don’t solve the deal problem.

-Amafi’s approach layers PrivyLogic’s private company intelligence across the APAC market, creating the data foundation for meaningful AI-augmented origination in markets where US-centric tools have structural blind spots.
+Amafi’s approach builds on primary-source intelligence across the APAC market — corporate registries, licensing records, funding databases, and bilateral trade data — creating the research foundation for meaningful AI-augmented origination in markets where US-centric tools have structural blind spots.

 What’s Coming in the Category